galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

 > <details-title>People working together make the project possible</details-title>
+>
 > - Open source is a very productive way of delivering software.
-Shared values and participatory self-governance help people get things done
+Shared values and participatory self-governance help people get things done.
+>
 > - Galaxy participants must govern the collaboration for themselves, because there are many independent institutions and investigators, so no single institution has control
+>
 > - Individuals engage with the project according to their interestests, such as:
 >     - Analysing and sharing experimental data
 >     - Working as a member of the core professional team